Michigan Central Railway Tunnel: Ownership changes

 In 1968, the tunnel passed from the New York Central Railroad to Penn Central, and in 1976 to Conrail.
-In 1985, Conrail sold the tunnel to the Canadian National Railway and CPKC Railway, with each getting a half share.
+In 1985, Conrail sold the tunnel to the Canadian National Railway (CN) and Canadian Pacific Railway (CP), with each getting a half share.

-The north tube underwent a $27 million enlargement in 1993 to allow passage of certain types of modern rail cars such as those with stacked containers and auto carriers, which had been previously ferried across the Detroit River.
+The north tube underwent a $27-million enlargement in 1993 to allow passage of certain types of modern rail cars such as those with stacked containers and auto carriers, which had been previously ferried across the Detroit River.
 However, the enlarged tunnel can still not accommodate the largest rail cars, such as those with stacked 9 ft 6 in "high-cube" shipping containers.

 In early 2000, CN agreed to sell its stake to Borealis Transportation Infrastructure Trust (a venture of the Ontario Municipal Employees Retirement System) and use only the St. Clair Tunnel.
-CPKC and Borealis vested the tunnel into the new Detroit River Tunnel Partnership, and plans were announced to construct a new railway tunnel and convert the existing railway tunnel to a two-lane free flow truckway for transport trucks to alleviate pressure at the other nearby international border crossings (Ambassador Bridge, Detroit-Windsor Tunnel, and the Detroit-Windsor Truck Ferry).
-In June 2009, CPKC announced the sale part of its interest in the partnership, so that Borealis held 83.5% and CP held 16.5%.
+CP and Borealis vested the tunnel into the new Detroit River Tunnel Partnership, and plans were announced to construct a new railway tunnel and convert the existing railway tunnel to a two-lane free flow truckway for transport trucks to alleviate pressure at the other nearby international border crossings (Ambassador Bridge, Detroit-Windsor Tunnel, and the Detroit-Windsor Truck Ferry).
+In June 2009, CP announced the sale part of its interest in the partnership, so that Borealis held 83.5% and CP held 16.5%.

-In 2010, the Windsor Port Authority, Borealis Infrastructure, and CPKC announced plans to construct a new rail tunnel compatible with double-stacked trains.
+In 2010, the Windsor Port Authority, Borealis Infrastructure, and CP announced plans to construct a new rail tunnel compatible with double-stacked trains.
 The initiative, called the Continental Rail Gateway, was scrapped in 2015, upon the approval of the proposed Gordie Howe International Bridge.

-CPKC took full ownership of the tunnel in December 2020 following an approximate US$312 million deal with OMERS.
+CP took full ownership of the tunnel in December 2020 following an approximate US$312-million deal with OMERS.

 Amidst its merger negotiations with the Kansas City Southern Railway, Canadian Pacific agreed in early 2022 that Amtrak would be allowed to access the tunnel for passenger service as part of the terms of the merger.
 This followed three years of efforts by Amtrak to restore Detroit–Toronto passenger rail service.